Configure Microsoft Azure to Authenticate Cortex XSOAR

 Set up your Microsoft Azure account to authenticate Cortex XSOAR users.
 Create groups, configure application.
 SAML 2.0.

 You need to authenticate Cortex XSOAR in your Azure account and then create a SAML 2.0 instance in Cortex XSOAR.

-- Add the Administrator group.You can add existing users to this group now or at a later stage.You can also allow Azure AD Group Owners to add or modify users in the group.
-Groups can be manually or dynamically populated by user or a device (see the options underMembership type) and defer to the Azure Administrator.
+- Add the Administrator group.You can add existing users to this group now or at a later stage.You can also allow Azure AD Group Owners to add or modify users in group.
+Groups can be manually or dynamically populated by user/device (see the options underMembership type) and defer to the Azure Administrator.
 One option is for Cortex to XSOAR to populate the group membership as part of a custom Playbook for bulk user provisioning.

 - Repeat these steps for each group required.
 For example, analyst, read-only user, etc. It is recommended, as a minimum, to create a group for each role.

 - Create a Non-Gallery application.